GoogleCloudPlatform/mfg-ml-examples/looker/README.md

 - A Looker account with [permissions](https://cloud.google.com/looker/docs/admin-panel-users-roles)
   to:
   - Add database connection to MDE BigQuery tables.
-  - Create new LookML project and setup Git integration.
+  - Create new LookML projects and setup Git integration.

 - An active MDE environment with the latest version.
 - A GCP account with [permissions](https://cloud.google.com/iam/docs/understanding-roles)
   to:
-  - Create new BigQuery dataset
+  - Create new BigQuery datasets
-  - Create new service account
+  - Create new service accounts
   - Assign roles to service accounts

 ## GCP Setup